Privacy Policy

 14. TEXAS & U.S. PRIVACY COMPLIANCE

+This Privacy Policy is designed to comply with Texas state privacy and consumer protection laws, Federal laws including CAN-SPAM Act, Telephone Consumer Protection Act (TCPA), and other applicable regulations, and industry best practices for service-based businesses.
 We do not knowingly collect sensitive personal data beyond what is necessary and appropriate for providing professional services.

 15. INTERNATIONAL DATA TRANSFERS